NinaZumel/NinaZumel.github.io/content/blog/2024-08-20-saturated-models.md

-In the second part of the article, I’ll try fitting a model directly to the input data, using both GAM and Tobit, since ideally, that’s what you’d do if you were approaching this problem *de novo*.
+In the second part of the article, I’ll try fitting a model directly to the input data, using both GAM and Tobit, since ideally, that’s what you’d do if you were approaching this modeling task *de novo*.

 For legibility and brevity, I’m going to hide a lot of the code when generating this article, but you can find the original R Markdown source